 Carports can be built at a reasonably cheap cost due to the variety of options available.
-Various materials can be used to build the frame and roof, and these days there are different roof styles on offer, such as flat, pitched, or gabled roofs.
+Various materials can be used to make the frame and roof, and these days there are different roof styles on offer, such as flat, pitched, or gabled roofs.

 The materials used to build a carport have their benefits and setbacks.
 The top five most common materials are steel, oak, aluminum, fabric, and polycarbonate.
-You can find these material being you in all different areas.
+You can find these materials being you in all different areas.
 They are strong and durable and have even been used on Destin Florida homes which are near the beach.
-All of these protect your vehicle from the elements, such as sun, hail, wind, and hail, however, they can vary in quality, durability, and price.
+All of these protect your vehicle from the elements, such as sun, hail, wind, and hail; however, they can vary in quality, durability, and price.

 5 Materials for Building a Carport

-Steel is commonly used to build carports due to its high strength to weight ratio (high strength per unit mass).
+Steel is commonly used to build carports due to its high strength to weight ratio (high force per unit mass).
 Steel is flexible, allowing for it to be molded to different shapes and has high durability, providing you with a long-lasting carport.

 Oak provides a rustic quality to a carport, and when used, sustainably can offer an environmentally-friendly choice.
 For example, green oak has the lowest embodied energy of any primary building material.

 This durable thermoplastic material is lightweight, can endure extreme temperatures and protects cars from UV rays, but is more expensive than other alternatives.

 Plastic does not offer as many benefits as the other materials mentioned but is much more affordable for this reason.
 Plastics are resistant to corrosion and so maybe a better option for an unusually wet or humid climate.